ritsu/gnucash-reports/README.md

 ## Installation
 * Create a new directory in <a href="https://wiki.gnucash.org/wiki/Configuration_Locations#USER_DATA_HOME">USER_DATA_HOME</a>.
-Here, I am using `/ritsu-reports`, but it can be anything.
+Here, I am using `ritsu-reports`, but it can be anything.
-* Copy both `tag-barchart-loader.scm` and `tag-barchart-renderer.scm` to `/ritsu-reports`.
+* Clone the repo, or simply download all the `.scm` files to `USER_DATA_HOME/ritsu-reports/`.
-* Create / edit the file `config-user.scm` in <a href="https://wiki.gnucash.org/wiki/Configuration_Locations#USER_DATA_HOME">USER_DATA_HOME</a>
-by adding the following lines:
+* Create / edit the file `USER_DATA_HOME/config-user.scm` by adding the following lines:
   ```
   (load (gnc-build-userdata-path "ritsu-reports/tag-barchart-renderer.scm"))
   (load (gnc-build-userdata-path "ritsu-reports/tag-barchart-loader.scm"))
+  (load (gnc-build-userdata-path "ritsu-reports/tag-piechart-renderer.scm"))
+  (load (gnc-build-userdata-path "ritsu-reports/tag-piechart-loader.scm"))
   ```
 * Restart GnuCash.
 There should now be reports called **Tagged ___ Report** under *Assets & Liabilities* and *Income & Expenses*.

 ## Options
-The report options window includes a tab for tag-related options.
+The report options window includes a *Tag* tab for tag-related options.

 * **Group by**: Choose the tag-key by which the report will group accounts.
 The list of tag-keys are pulled from *existing account notes*.
 If no tags are found, the report will simply show the total for all selected accounts.